Canar/rum/README.md

 `rum` supports every input and output format that `ffmpeg` does.\
 Default configuration plays to the `default` Pulseaudio device.\
-Edit the file to change the configuration.
+Edit the file to change the configuration.\
+Earliest commits have a play/pause volume ramping feature.

 ## Release Log
 0.1 - Initial release.